slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On politics

+'For the friends: everything.
+For the enemies: nothing.
+For the others: the law.'

-'Politicians don't get educated.
-They get bought.'
+> *Politicians don't get educated.
+They get bought.*

 > *'The hardest thing in the world to understand is the income tax.'*